Papa’s Hall of Love

 These plants ceased to be just plants and became the persons whose love they represented.
 We would refer to the plants by their names as in “Oh, look at Celine already blooming!”.
 Or when a friend or family visited home, they would walk straight to their tree and exclaim, “You have been taking good care of me, haven’t you?”.

 Growing up, I learned to call the garden Papa’s Hall of Love after Hollywood’s Hall of Fame.
 The custom, though, was no vanity affair for Papa; it was an affair of the heart.
 When he was at home, if he was not occupied, he was out in the garden tending to them — watering, pruning, pulling weeds off of them.
-Papa used to say that gardening always reminded him not just tend to his nears and dears, but also how to tend to them.
+Papa used to say that gardening always reminded him not just to tend to his nears and dears, but also how to tend to them.
 “Relationship is like fruits: essential for health, yet can turn toxic if not grown properly” was his motto.

 This was a custom papa got into upon building himself and moving into the house we call home.
-The house, its compactness, its bean-shape, how it seemed to snuggle upon the vast semi-circle garden in front of it, the tranquility of the neighborhood, impressed upon the persons who had grown to know him as a spiritual abode that grew out of the spirit he matured into at a point in his life.
+The house, its compactness, its bean-shape, how it seemed to snuggle upon the vast semi-circle garden in front of it, the tranquillity of the neighbourhood, impressed upon the persons who had grown to know him as a spiritual abode that grew out of the spirit he matured into at a point in his life.
 Papa wore that spirit inside out and the out-thereness of the spirit, his affability, drew friends in as birds to pollen.

 Aunt Mina, papa’s suave, polished, younger sister, referred to the house as a ‘seed coat’ that papa’s soul formed over itself when it grew into a seed of spirit.